Heatmap in 2020: A Glance at its History & Adoption

 Loua’s heatmap used dark grey and black to denote higher value metrics and light colors like white and light grey to denote lower value metrics.
 Other instances of heatmap usage have been earmarked by authors like Brinton, who used heatmaps to present educational data in 1914.
 Gower & Digby (1981), and Chen (2002) developed a new type of heatmap that represented both the recorded data and the diagonal similarity between matrices by attaching dendrograms.
 The most recent development in the evolution of heatmaps has been the incorporation of hover and click data into the toolbox.

 Today, heatmaps have become so versatile that they have become the go-to tool for data visualization and analysis not only for statisticians but marketers, business owners, biologists, geographers, and the like.
-It has taken multiple forms that differ from each other based on their usage in different industries for varied purposes.

 What is Heatmap Used For in Different Industries?